University of Tennessee at Martin: Colleges and departments

+Rankings

 Campus

 The rural campus is noted for being particularly scenic and well-landscaped.
 Students who live on campus are within walking distance of all academic buildings, the library, food services, the Boling University Center, and all recreational and sports facilities.
 Recent years have seen the demolition of old double-occupancy dormitory halls in favor of the construction of apartment-style housing.

 UT Martin is one of the most environmentally responsible colleges in the United States and Canada, according to the second annual edition of The Princeton Review's Guide to 311 Green Colleges: 2011 Edition.
 UT Martin is one of three public institutions in Tennessee included in the guide.
 UT Martin is also among the safest public college campuses in Tennessee based on crime statistics released by the Tennessee Bureau of Investigation.

-UT Martin also has five centers throughout West Tennessee.
+UT Martin also has five centers throughout West Tennessee, namely: Jackson, Parsons, Ripley, Selmer, and Somerville.